Creative and digital

 The William Street creative hub opened in mid-2013 providing 500 square metres of affordable work space for creative co-share organisations in East Sydney.

-Our focus is on creative enterprises as well as new, innovative businesses that are using technology designed for fast growth such as technology start-ups.
+Our current focus is on new, innovative businesses that are using technology and designed for fast growth such as technology startups.

-City Talks Digital Economy Industry Action Plan DigitalSydney.com Creative Industries Innovation Centre CeBIT Australia Commercial creative events sponsorship program Mercedes-Benz Fashion Week Creative Spaces Creative hubs
+City Talks Tech startups action plan Digital Economy Industry Action Plan DigitalSydney.com CeBIT Australia Commercial creative events sponsorship program Mercedes-Benz Fashion Week Creative Spaces Creative Industries Innovation Centre online resources Piivot

 City of Sydney02 9265 email@example.com